Telling us about a patient safety concern

 Making the decision to begin an investigation

-How we carry out the preliminary investigation
+How we do the preliminary investigation

 - We then hold a debriefing session for HSIB staff on what has been discovered so far.
-This helps us to identify patterns and links with other events, helping us to learn as we work
+This helps us to identify patterns and links with other events, helping us to learn as we work.

-How we carry out the full investigation
+How we do the full investigation

-- Gather documents and data
+- Gather documents and data.

-- Use interviews to gather further insight and information
+- Use interviews to gather further insight and information.

-- Analyse any information we have about the incident, from a range of sources
+- Analyse any information we have about the incident, from a range of sources.

-- Benchmark practice against national standards
+- Benchmark practice against national standards.

-- Determine cause or contributory factors
+- Determine cause or contributory factors.

 - Identify safety issues, safety actions that result from those, and prepare safety recommendations that improve patient safety.